tonytvo/blog-generator/content/blog/daily-dad-summary/index.md

 Look for the excuse.
 Find the opportunities.

-Don’t Let Them Sneer
+# Don’t Let Them Sneer

-The poorest way to face life is to face it with a sneer.
+- The poorest way to face life is to face it with a sneer. —THEODORE ROOSEVELT

-—THEODORE ROOSEVELT
-I
-t is so easy to fall into the clutches of forces like contempt and wallflower nihilism and superiority.
+- It is so easy to fall into the clutches of forces like contempt and wallflower nihilism and superiority.
 But this kind of cynicism, a wise man once said, is really a kind of cowardice.
 It voids creativity, collaboration, and connection.
 And we model it almost unthinkingly.
 Little comments under our